-Employees want to feel that they are growing within their companies, both in their career path and salary.
-A company that doesn’t increase salaries over time is more likely to see a higher rate of attrition as employees leave for companies that will pay them more.
+People want to feel that they are growing within their companies, both in their career path and salary.
+A company that doesn’t increase wages over time is more likely to see a higher attrition rate as people leave for companies that will pay them more.

 The salary change KPI presents your company’s base salary changes over time and helps you to make informed salary cost estimates and projections.

 To calculate salary change, you measure the difference between the sum of base salary values over two periods of time and divide by the sum of base salaries in the previous time interval.
-You then multiply this number by 100 for a percentage salary change.
+Then, multiply this number by 100 for a percentage salary change.

 4. Absenteeism rates

-To calculate a company’s absenteeism rate, take the number of unexcused absences, divide it by the amount of time being measured, and multiply the result by 100.
+To calculate a company’s absenteeism rate, divide the number of unexcused absences by the amount of time being measured, and multiply the result by 100.